 According to the Bureau of Indian Affairs, 1,075 of CSKT's enrolled members are employed, but 59% of those employed live below the poverty line.
 The state of Montana determined the unemployment rate on the reservation to be 41% in 2002.
-More recently the University of Montana Business quarterly reported that the CSKT unemployment rate was 36%.
+More recently the University of Montana Business quarterly reported that the CSKT unemployment rate was 36%1.
 According to the US Census 2000, Lake County's poverty rate is 19%, 29% for children 0-17.
-While the reservation area is a beautiful area in Western Montana, our Tribes still wrestle with the difficult 'November 2004 - Business Quarterly - Special Report on Indian Reservations issues of poverty, unemployment and low academic achievement by some segments of our population.
+While the reservation area is a beautiful area in Western Montana, our Tribes still wrestle with the difficult issues of poverty, unemployment and low academic achievement by some segments of our population.